algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x8e {uint8 branch count} [{int16 branch offset, big-endian}, ...]
 - Stack: ..., [A1, A2, ..., AN], B &rarr; ...
-- given match cases from A[0] to A[N-1], branch to the Ith label where A[I] = B. Continue to the following instruction if no matches are found.
+- given match cases from A[1] to A[N], branch to the Ith label where A[I] = B. Continue to the following instruction if no matches are found.
 - Availability: v8

 `match` consumes N+1 values from the stack.
 Let the top stack value be B. The following N values represent an ordered list of match cases/constants (A), where the first value (A[0]) is the deepest in the stack.
 The immediate arguments are an ordered list of N labels (T). `match` will branch to the T[I], where A[I] = B. If there are no matches then execution continues on to the next instruction.